 As a UX Designer (particularly in the enterprise), I've learned a lot about balancing business and user needs, and the role of UX being a facilitator to get the whole team on the same page.

 As a UX Designer, I loved the ability to remove barriers for other people's success.
-I get the same feeling as a Product Owner in an Agile team, just with way more immediate results!
+I get the same feeling as a Product Manager, just with way more immediate results!
 This role has me diving into understanding users in a similar way as a UX Designer, but adding in a slightly different spin when thinking about priorities for the product, and the business.

 As my career has moved into the Product space, I've really honed my skills at focusing what's critical - for the user AND the business - and what's just noise.